TWICKENHAM ROWING CLUB BYLAWS

 -

-Closing Up: The last person to leave the building is responsible for ensuring all doors and windows are securely closed, Lights are turned off.
+Closing Up: The last person to leave the building is responsible for ensuring all doors and windows are securely closed and lights are turned off.

 -

-Damage: Any member, private hirer, visitor or guest who damages club property must report the damage, and are likely to be required to have the damage repaired at their own expense, to the satisfaction of the Executive Committee.
+Damage: Any member, private hirer, visitor or guest who damages Club property must report the damage and is likely to be required to have the damage repaired at their own expense, to the satisfaction of the Executive Committee.

 3. Bar and Licensing